debojeetjha10/Ms-Teams-Clone/README.md

   ]}});
 ```

-<mark>In this Code and Explanation `iceserver,stun,turn` are some keywords used.
-I have explained this things why we use them and what they are in this [video](https://1drv.ms/v/s!Aqiu0gLTQJGHji8VLAzz5nWOgCJF)(This onedrive page need a reload sometimes). </mark>
+<mark><b>In this Code and Explanation `iceserver,stun,turn` are some keywords used.
+I have explained this things why we use them and what they are in this [video](https://1drv.ms/v/s!Aqiu0gLTQJGHji8VLAzz5nWOgCJF)(This onedrive page need a reload sometimes).</b> </mark>

 ## This is the explanation of the files/folders in this folder